cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our **Local Coffee Shop**!
-We pride ourselves on serving the best coffee in town.
+Welcome to our Local Coffee Shop!
+We serve the best coffee in town and have a delightful menu for you to explore.

+## Features
+- Stylish and welcoming interface
+- Easy navigation
+- Menu of available coffee and pastries

 ## Menu
 - Espresso